Safe Design Workshops - CHAIR process

 Safe Design in Practice: Workshops

-Designers can identify hazards to eliminate or minimise risk in design, construction and use of a structure by consulting with other duty holders through formal Safe Design Workshops.
+Designers can identify hazards and eliminate or minimise risks during design, construction and the ongoing use of a structure by consulting with other duty holders through formal Safe Design Workshops.

-Subsequent workshops can encourage stakeholders to participate and consult on detailed design issues relating to the construction, maintenance, use for purpose or demolition of the structure being designed.
+Subsequent workshops encourage stakeholders to participate in detailed design discussions.
+They also help teams address issues relating to construction, maintenance, use, adaptation and eventual demolition of the structure.

 Safety in Design Tool